MarkBind/markbind/docs/devGuide/githubActions/workflowSecurity.md

 <box type="warning" seamless>

 This method could be limiting since the codebase checked out, using `actions/checkout`, is not up to date for the pull request.
-This means that the code checked out is not the code that is being tested.
+This means that the codebase checked out is not the codebase that is being tested.
 This could lead to false positives or false negatives in the testing process.

 </box>